 After we finished eating, we went back to his apartment.
 I wanted a few pictures of us looking all snazzy; we tried placing my phone on his bed, propped up by pillows and his comforter.
 [About the only type of furniture in his room; it was not that helpful.]

-Once we made it to his living room upstairs, wrapped in ribbon and a bow, I saw a side table that he made on his own!
+Once we made it to his living room upstairs, wrapped in ribbon and a bow, it was a side table that he made on his own!
 He has recently taken an interest in woodworking and spent hours and days at his parents’ house to make this table for me.
 Well, as soon as I saw the table, I grabbed the drawer and opened it.
 Inside was my engagement ring!
 I was so stunned to find it in its neat box.

 He panicked a little bit and got down on his knee and fumbled for words.
 [He claims that he drew a blank and panicked because I instantly reached for the drawer, without examining the rest of the table prior to opening the drawer.]
 That was funny looking back at it.
 I started tearing up a few times as I gave my answer; I also did while on the phone with my mom and just thinking about the reality of this moment.

 After calming down a few days, we’ve already started wedding planning!
 The most difficult part is finding a venue within less than six month’s amount of time.
 We are hoping for November, but we’ll see if it’s manageable — depending on the available venue.
-So, I’m on standby looking and inquiring for information.
+So, I’m on standby right now, looking and inquiring for information.

 It’s a given that this year of being 23 will involve being thrown into the actual adult world; some, but not limited to: paying more bills, finding a big girl job once and for all to support us, and higher expenses that will involve a place to buy or rent for the meantime.